 While cart abandonment isn’t a part of the follow up stream, especially if someone purchased, they can still be sent in some situations.
 Customers abandon their carts too.
 However, avoid them right after making a sale.
 But, you still need to address them sooner or later, which is why these emails found their place on this list.

-Hope after reading this article you would understand why follow-up emails are important.
+Hope after reading this article you would understand why follow-up emails are important for the results of your email marketing strategy.
 You have to always send emails after customer has made a purchase.
 This kind of emails help establish relationships with your brand, they improve customer experience and might help with resolving problems.